In a Q+A post, someone asked:

 So how many characters are too many?

-I actually argue that comics are one of the most limiting forms of fiction there is (fuck you Haiku).
-Whether you’re working in a 22 page 1 shot or a 100 page graphic novel, the real estate to express a complete narrative is VERY limited.
+I actually argue that comics are one of the most limiting forms of fiction there is (screw you Haiku).
+Whether you’re working in a 22 page 1 shot or a 100 page graphic novel, the real estate to express a complete narrative is extremely limited.

 So when it comes to scripting and balancing an Ensemble Cast, it really comes down to how well you can compress and arrange the character arcs and deliver a coherent narrative.